The stat they all used? Customer lifetime value , or CLV, which is a measure of how much your customers contribute to your bottom line over time.

 Because most businesses use multiple campaign maps rather than one map for their entire business, you can create “reporting maps” that serve solely to capture data from each of your maps in one place.

-These maps will be only comprised of trigger, goal or wait elements — no actions — and are designed to provide a top-down picture of your data.
+These maps will be comprised of trigger, goal or wait elements only — no actions — and are designed to provide a top-down picture of your data.

 This is just one example of a reporting map that will aggregate information across campaigns; you can tailor a reporting map based on the way your campaigns are set up or based on which information is most important to you.